rosab0506/flash/docs/TECHNOLOGY_STACK.md

 # Technology Stack & Dependencies

-This document outlines all the technologies, libraries, and tools used in the Graft project.
+This document outlines all the technologies, libraries, and tools used in the FlashORM project.

 ## Table of Contents